-Income from charitable activities have increased overall by €3.3m on the previous year.
+Income from charitable activities have decreased overall by €2.2m on the previous year.

 As mentioned previously, included in this category of income is School Capital Grants for Catholic Maintained Schools in Northern Ireland.
-The income generated was €3m greater in 2021 than 2020.
-The School Capital Grant income and expenditure was much greater in 2021 than 2020, reflecting the need to return to school after the closures experienced in 2020 due to Covid-19 restrictions.
 Under the current process, these schools must make a claim for capital grants to the Department of Education (NI) through their parish and, as such, each parish within Northern Ireland is required to keep a school bank account to record this type of funding and include this in the annual financial statements.

 Applications for capital works are submitted by schools to the Education Authority and following a process of consultations approval may be given.
 In that event and the work is carried out, payment of invoices is approved by the Department of Education's Estate Operations Team and the funds are transferred to the parish school bank account for payment within a specified period.
 Therefore, School Capital Grant income is normally offset by payments on School Capital/Projects recorded under Expenditure on Charitable Activities.
-In 2021 this income was marginally less than the expenditure as one parish received a bill that had been previously granted but the invoice had not been paid until 2021.
-These differences occur from time to time.
+In 2022 this income was marginally less than the expenditure, these differences occur from time to time.